 Because of the close-knit nature of the very small Jehovah's Witness community, Employers should expect that if they hire or promote a Jehovah's Witness into a supervisory or management position that that JW Employee will in turn actively seek out fellow Jehovah's Witnesses when filling positions working under them.
 Employers should be vigilant that such JW Supervisors or JW Managers do not discriminate against perspective employees or even current employees who are not Jehovah's Witnesses.
 JW Managers/Supervisors (including regular JW employees) have their ways of subtly letting underlings know that they are "Jehovah's Witnesses", and then gauging that employee's immediate and later reaction to such news so as to determine that employee's "feelings" about "Jehovah's Witnesses", so they can determine how they themselves will treat that employee in the future.

 My reaction?
 I was highly amused.
 What did either of these two JW Idiots think was going to happen?
 The "in-public" most humble, meek, and mild-mannered JW Elders whom I ever knew intimately were also "in private" the most ARROGANT ASSHOLES one could imagine.
 Never forget that the WatchTower Society gets these societal LOSERS to do its bidding by teaching them that they are Earth's future "PRINCES".
-I once had a decades-long "Anointed" JW Elder complain to me privately that his being required by the Governing Body (his "equals") to go door-to-door in field service every month (while they themselves did NOT do so), and thus his being forced to regularly endure the negative rejections of numerous unreceptive householders destined for destruction, was BENEATH HIS DIGNITY as a FUTURE CO-RULER of planet Earth.
+I once had a decades-long "Anointed" JW Elder complain to me privately that his being required by the Governing Body (his "equals" according to him) to go door-to-door in field service every month ("while they themselves did NOT do so", according to him), and thus his being forced to regularly endure the negative rejections of numerous unreceptive householders destined for destruction, was BENEATH HIS DIGNITY as a FUTURE CO-RULER of planet Earth.

 CONTROVERSIAL SCHOOL PRINCIPAL